Specific detectivity

 It is often useful to express the specific detectivity in terms of relative noise levels present in the device.
 A common expression is given below.

-With q as the electronic charge, $\lambda$ is the wavelength of interest, h is Planck's constant, c is the speed of light, k is Boltzmann's constant, T is the temperature of the detector, $R_0A$ is the zero-bias dynamic resistance area product (often measured experimentally, but also expressible in noise level assumptions), $\eta$ is the quantum efficiency of the device, and $\Phi_b$ is the total flux of the source (often a blackbody) in photons/sec/cm².
+With q as the electronic charge, $\lambda$ is the wavelength of interest, h is the Planck constant, c is the speed of light, k is the Boltzmann constant, T is the temperature of the detector, $R_0A$ is the zero-bias dynamic resistance area product (often measured experimentally, but also expressible in noise level assumptions), $\eta$ is the quantum efficiency of the device, and $\Phi_b$ is the total flux of the source (often a blackbody) in photons/sec/cm2.

 Detectivity measurement

 Detectivity can be measured from a suitable optical setup using known parameters.

 You will need a known light source with known irradiance at a given standoff distance.
 The incoming light source will be chopped at a certain frequency, and then each wavelength will be integrated over a given time constant over a given number of frames.

 In detail, we compute the bandwidth $\Delta f$ directly from the integration time constant $t_c$.

 Next, an average signal and rms noise needs to be measured from a set of $N$ frames.
 This is done either directly by the instrument, or done as post-processing.

-Now, the computation of the radiance $H$ in W/sr/cm² must be computed where cm² is the emitting area.
+Now, the computation of the radiance $H$ in W/sr/cm2 must be computed where cm2 is the emitting area.
 Next, emitting area must be converted into a projected area and the solid angle; this product is often called the etendue.
-This step can be obviated by the use of a calibrated source, where the exact number of photons/s/cm² is known at the detector.
+This step can be obviated by the use of a calibrated source, where the exact number of photons/s/cm2 is known at the detector.
 If this is unknown, it can be estimated using the black-body radiation equation, detector active area $A_d$ and the etendue.
-This ultimately converts the outgoing radiance of the black body in W/sr/cm² of emitting area into one of W observed on the detector.
+This ultimately converts the outgoing radiance of the black body in W/sr/cm2 of emitting area into one of W observed on the detector.

 The broad-band responsivity, is then just the signal weighted by this wattage.